It’s Not Just What You Eat — It’s When You Eat

 - Reduce cravings and mindless snacking

-Meal timing can be flexible, but consistency is key — your body thrives on rhythm.
+Meal timing can be flexible, but consistency is key; your body thrives on a rhythm.

 🧩 Meal Frequency: How Often Should You Eat?

-There’s no one perfect pattern, but here are the most common approaches:
+There’s no one perfect pattern, but here are some common meal planning approaches:

 🍽️ 3 Meals Per Day